CyExpats.com Logo

 Completed MEU1 Application Form

-Valid Passport or National ID Card (and 2 photocopies)
+Valid Passport or National ID Card (Original + 2 photocopies)

 Application Fee of €20 per person